SixStringsCoder/Shelfio/docs/proposal.md

 ### Frontend vs. Background activity
-If there is any actions your app needs to take in the background describe _each_ of them and how they change the underlying data your app saves.

 - Home Page ['Create a Collection'](#samp1) button when clicked
   1. open a prompt to ask the user to name the new Collection